zevv/glbl/README.md

   bad:  lines that are were not seen in one of the 'good' files

   seen: 'bad' lines that are seen more then once

-If the -d option is not given a limited fixed list of patterns is used, dropping common timestamps, decimal and hexidecimal numbers
 ```